 Employers often prefer the NQDC plan because it is very flexible, allowing the employer almost complete control over the design of the plan.
 The employer can choose who will be covered, the level of benefits that will be provided, and which terms and conditions will be imposed.
 In fact, the employer can create different plans for different employees.

-If you have questions regarding Nonqualified Deferred Compensation plans, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Nonqualified Deferred Compensation plans, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018